Inria-Prosecco/hpke-analysis-suppl-material/README.md

 The files with filenames starting by `common.*` contain definitions used in multiple models:

-- `common.dhkem.dh.ocv`: definition of the Diffie-Hellman group for all DHKEM security notions
+- `common.dhkem.dh.ocvl`: definition of the Diffie-Hellman group for all DHKEM security notions
-- `common.dhkem.ocv`: definition of DHKEM as defined in the RFC
+- `common.dhkem.ocvl`: definition of DHKEM as defined in the RFC
-- `common.hpke.ocv`: definition of HPKE (only everything after the KEM) as defined in the RFC
+- `common.hpke.ocvl`: definition of HPKE (only everything after the KEM) as defined in the RFC

 These files are included by the `*.m4.ocv` files that generate the model files.